 All of these treatments are organic and safe to use.
 However, if your dog is on a medication, check with your vet to see if it’s okay to use any of these natural remedies simultaneously.

 Oatmeal promotes lubrication on dry, itchy areas because of the fats oats contain.
 Usually, dogs with allergies are in need of these anti-itch bathes regularly to keep a normal coat.
+Veterinarians typically recommend doing this twice a week for dogs with allergic dermatitis.

 Bathing and brushing your dog normally helps with maintaining a healthy coat.
 However, excessive bathing can dry your dog’s skin out which can cause intensify the itch.
 Typically a dog should receive a bath no more than once a month to avoid stripping the skin of natural oils.
-Although, if your dog is struggling with an itchy condition it is ok to give them a bath up to once a week.
+Although, if your dog is struggling with an itchy condition it is ok to give them a bath up to twice a week.

 Apple Cider Vinegar & Water Spray

 One of the best, apple cider vinegar pretty much helps heal all.
 When using on your dog’s skin make sure you use a half and half blend of vinegar and water.
+Vinegar (acetic acid) is most helpful for yeast dermatitis and less effective for bacterial skin infections, however, it can help in either situation.

-The vinegar is very strong and you might want to use more water depending on how you feel.
+Vinegar is very strong and you might want to use more water depending on how you feel.
 Spray bottles are a great way to apply the solution as an anti-itch for dogs.

 Generously spray on the solution without drenching your dog.
 Next, gently massage the solution onto the skin.
 Avoid using this spray on any open cuts or wounds.
 If your dog’s paws need the treatment, be sure to soak them in the solution for at least 5 min to be effective.
 Apple cider anti-itch spray works well for dry itchy skin or poison oak.